How to Use Data Reporting to Increase Agency Revenue

 Pete says it’s super important to start every client relationship by selecting the metrics that are important to the client and show them a return on their investment.
 He suggests agencies also benchmark where the client is at the beginning of the engagement and measure changes that are resulting from your work.
 That’s how you’ll prove your agency’s worth and value.

-The KPI’s Agencies Should Measure for Clients
+Data Reporting: The KPI’s Agencies Should Measure for Clients

 Most agencies are pulling data from several sources.
 Then, they do a cut and paste of data into their own slides or template, which is a major time suck.
 (And a big reason why most agencies just “go through the motions” when it comes to reporting!)
 Databox offers a unique solution to that problem by integrating with CRMs and marketing automation tools to pull and format data from several sources all into one place.
 KPI’s most agencies are pulling for clients are: traffic, leads, customer counts, revenue, and CRM stages.